Derek Ryan (ice hockey): Edmonton Oilers

 Following the completion of his contract with the Flames, Ryan left the club as a free agent, opting to remain in Alberta by agreeing to a two-year, $2.5 million contract with rival club, the Edmonton Oilers on July 28, 2021.
 On February 26, 2022, Ryan scored his first NHL hat-trick in a 4–3 victory over the Florida Panthers.
+In July 2023, the Oilers extended Ryan's contract, signing him for a two-year, $1.8 million deal.
+On January 19, 2025, Ryan was placed on waivers for assignment with the rise of young forward Noah Philp.
+The next day, he cleared and was assigned to Edmonton's AHL affiliate, the Bakersfield Condors.

+On September 5, 2025, Ryan announced his retirement from the NHL.

 Personal life

 Ryan was raised in Spokane by his parents Nancy (who died during Ryan's second season with the Alberta Golden Bears) and Tim.
 He has one sister.
 He and his wife Bonnie have a son, born in 2013, and a daughter, born in 2016.

 Ryan and his wife are members of the Church of Jesus Christ of Latter-day Saints.